NY, US · AI law tracker

 ActorObligationDeadlineSource

-licenseeMust deny the purchase of alcoholic beverages if a biometric identity verification device indicates the person is under twenty-one years of age.
+deployerDeny the attempted purchase of alcoholic beverages if the biometric identity verification device indicates the person is under the age of twenty-one.

 Subscriber only